Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Regional Constellation Reconfiguration Problem

 \subsection{Problem Description}

-Suppose a group of heterogeneous\footnote{The term heterogeneity embodies a general mission scenario of a federated system of satellites with different hardware specifications, orbital elements, and fuel states.} satellites undertakes a reconfiguration process to form a new configuration to maximize the observation reward of a newly emerged set of spot targets $\mathcal{P}$.
-Each target $p$ in $\mathcal{P}$ is associated with the time-dependent observation reward $\pi_{tp},\forall t \in\mathcal{T}$ where $\mathcal{T}$ is the set of time step indices.
+Suppose a group of heterogeneous\footnote{The term heterogeneity embodies a general mission scenario of a federated system of satellites with different hardware specifications, orbital elements, and/or fuel states.} satellites is undertaking a reconfiguration process to form a new configuration to maximize the observation reward of a newly emerged set of spot targets, denoted as $\mathcal{P}$.
+Each target $p$ in $\mathcal{P}$ is associated with a time-dependent observation reward $\pi_{tp},\forall t \in\mathcal{T}$ where $\mathcal{T}$ is the set of time step indices.
 The reconfiguration process involves (i) the design of the maximum-reward destination configuration and (ii) the minimum-cost assignment of satellites between the initial and destination configurations.
 The goal of the problem is to identify a set of non-dominated solutions in the objective space spanned by these two competing objectives (i) and (ii).

-We shall refer to this problem as the regional coverage constellation reconfiguration problem or RCRP in short.
-We use the vocabulary regional coverage constellations to accentuate heterogeneity and asymmetry as distinctive design philosophies from the homogeneity and symmetry of classical global coverage constellations.
+We will refer to this problem as the Regional Constellation Reconfiguration Problem or RCRP in short.
+We use the term ``regional constellations'' to emphasize heterogeneity and asymmetry as distinctive design philosophies, in contrast to the homogeneity and symmetry of traditional global constellations.